 - Limited social smiling

-- Child is unusually quiet; does not make sounds
+- The child is unusually quiet; does not make sounds

-- Child does not consistently respond to speech
+- The child does not consistently respond to speech

-- Child shows little or no interest in people or objects
+- The child shows little or no interest in people or objects

 - Any loss of social and/or language skills